-In addition, while every attempt is made to ensure the content of site is accurate, up-to-date and helpful, neither LitLangs Publishing Ltda. nor Ocaso Press Ltda. is responsible for the uses to which this content is put.
+In addition, while every attempt is made to ensure the content of book is accurate and helpful, neither LitLangs Publishing Ltda. nor Ocaso Press Ltda. is responsible for the uses to which this content is put.

-February 2016 Revision.
-Though some of the links are now broken, and section 7 is very much out of date, we offer this ebook 'as is', as a free guide that still fairly represents the publishing world.
+December 2021 Revision.
+Some of the links are now broken, and details may be a little out of date, but we offer this ebook 'as is', i.e. a free guide that still fairly represents the publishing world.